AU REVOIR… (NEW SITE LIVE NOW!)

 1. Completed the expanded list of Magnificent Men for our print edition.

--Am pleased to report that we’ve hit 100!
-To avoid too many spoilers, I’ll only confirm a handful of candidates who made the final cut: Buckminster Fuller, Cooper Anderson, Dr. Denis Mukwege, Emilio Estevez and Ronan Farrow.
+-Am pleased to report that we’ve hit 60!
+To avoid too many spoilers, I’ll only confirm a handful of candidates who made the final cut: Buckminster Fuller, Cooper Anderson, Dr. Denis Mukwege and Ronan Farrow.
 To peek at the original list: inpraiseofmen.com/2016/03/31

-2. Authored an additional chapter analyzing #Metoo, Weinstein, Epstein, Cosby, Trump and his administration’s unapologetic bromance with toxic masculinity.
-As a feminist, it is imperative that this book DOES NOT gloss over these horrific, inexcusable events, but that it holds these individuals accountable for their crimes and supports survivors.
+2. Authored an additional chapter analyzing #Metoo, Weinstein, Epstein, Trump and his administration’s unapologetic bromance with toxic masculinity.
+As a feminist, it is imperative that this book- while celebrating the good guys- also holds bad guys accountable.

-Assuming we survive Trumpocalypse Now, I look forward to seeing you on the pages next year.
-If you’d like to connect in the meantime, please find me on Twitter: twitter.com/brookercalder.
+Assuming we survive this crazy period in American History, I look forward to seeing you on the pages next year.
+If you’d like to connect more directly in the meantime, find me on Patreon: patreon.com/brookercalder.

 Wishing You Hope and Happiness,